socketry/localhost/readme.md

   - [Example Server](https://socketry.github.io/localhost/guides/example-server/index) - This guide demonstrates how to use <code class="language-ruby">Localhost::Authority</code> to implement a simple HTTPS client & server.

+## Releases

+There are no documented releases.

+## See Also

+  - [Falcon](https://github.com/socketry/falcon) — Uses `Localhost::Authority` to provide HTTP/2 with minimal configuration.
+  - [Puma](https://github.com/puma/puma) — Supports `Localhost::Authority` to provide self-signed HTTP for local development.

 ## Contributing

 We welcome contributions to this project.